Apple Watch alternatives: the best options beyond Apple’s ecosystem

 Different types of Apple Watch alternatives

-Before you decide on any of the abovementioned devices, ask yourself what kind of fitness tracker you want.
+Before you decide on any of the above mentioned devices, ask yourself what kind of fitness tracker you want.
 After all, an Apple Watch alternative doesn’t necessarily mean another smartwatch, and these devices come in multiple shapes and forms, including:

 - Smart rings.
-The RingConn Gen 2 and the Oura Ring 4 are ring-based fitness trackers.
+RingConn Gen 2 and Oura Ring 4 are ring-based fitness trackers.
 And while such gadgets generally have lower workout tracking accuracy than wrist-worn devices, they’re also far less obtrusive than either bands or smartwatches, which makes them ideal for sleep tracking.

 - Screen-free fitness bands.
-For those who’d prefer one less screen to stare at, screenless bands like the Hume Band and the WHOOP 5.0 make the most sense.
+For those who’d prefer one less screen to stare at, screenless bands like Hume Band 2.0 and WHOOP 5.0 make the most sense.
 These devices offer more accurate fitness tracking than smart rings, but they can interfere with typing and are generally less comfortable at night.

 - Hybrid smartwatches.
 Then you have hybrid watch-style fitness trackers, which blend analog dials with digital-first features.
-Here, the Withings ScanWatch 2 is one of those watches compatible with iPhone and Android, so you can get watch-like fitness and wellness tracking without locking yourself into Apple’s ecosystem.
+Here, Withings ScanWatch 2 is one of those watches compatible with iPhone and Android, so you can get watch-like fitness and wellness tracking without locking yourself into Apple’s ecosystem.

 Fitness trackers vs smartwatches: what’s the difference?